AckerlyXu/heima/articles/virtual-machines/windows/extensions-customscript.md

 ### Script Location

-The script needs to be stored in Azure storage, or any other location accessible through a valid URL.
+The script needs to be stored in Azure Blob storage, or any other location accessible through a valid URL.

 ### Internet Connectivity